emmanickel/assignment2_1/Testing/testingDocs/finalMeetingMinutes.md

 <br>

-## How your test cases relate to the requirements identified in activity 1
+## How test cases relate to the requirements identified in activity 1
-The testing requirements that were identified in activity 1 were:
+The testing requirements that were identified in activity 1 were complied with:

 - All automated testing is to be done using Jest, and must have over 75% coverage of functions.
 > This was achieved (100% coverage of functions)